-The state Department of Corrections and Community Supervision (DOCCS) publishes two reports - Statistical Overview of Court Commitments and Community Supervision Legislative Report - that summarize the characteristics of new individuals committed to DOCCS custody and individuals under parole supervision in the community.
+The state Department of Corrections and Community Supervision (DOCCS) publishes two reports - Admissions and Releases and Community Supervision Legislative Report - that summarize the characteristics of new individuals committed to DOCCS custody and individuals under parole supervision in the community.

-These reports present five-year trends in new commitments to DOCCS facilities and 10-year trends in releases to community supervision by crime type, including drug and property offenses.
+These reports present information on admissions to DOCCS facilities in the most recent calendar year, and 10-year trends in releases to community supervision by crime type, including drug and property offenses.